Kotlin/kotlinx.serialization/docs-website/topics/serialization-transform-json.md

 ```

 When you use this serializer to serialize data, Kotlin serialization uses the serializer of the value's actual runtime type.
-This could be one you [specified in a `SerializersModule`](serialization-polymorphism.md#serialize-closed-polymorphic-classes) or the default serializer:
+This could be the one [specified in a `SerializersModule`](serialization-polymorphism.md#serialize-closed-polymorphic-classes) or the default serializer:

 ```kotlin
 // Imports declarations from the serialization library